-• At least two incubations periods after the last reported case have passed.

-Note: For countries with a high capacity for diagnostic testing, consistent timely reporting of diagnostic results, a comprehensive surveillance system and/or a temperate climate or island setting, the WHO have defined the interruption of vector-borne Zika transmission as the absence of ZIKV infection 3 months after the last confirmed case1.

-- If an outbreak has officially been declared as ended by WHO, ECDC etc. Accurate and reliable data on outbreaks are available from any of the following - WHO, ECDC, CDC, Travax, PHE.
+- At least two incubations periods after the last reported case have passed.
+Note: For countries with a high capacity for diagnostic testing, consistent timely reporting of diagnostic results, a comprehensive surveillance system and/or a temperate climate or island setting, the WHO have defined the interruption of vector-borne Zika transmission as the absence of ZIKV infection 3 months after the last confirmed case1. - If an outbreak has officially been declared as ended by WHO, ECDC etc. Accurate and reliable data on outbreaks are available from any of the following - WHO, ECDC, CDC, Travax, PHE.
 UK Blood services will also defer potential donors for a defined time period after a country has had the risk removed (e.g. 28 days for chikungunya, 6 months for Ebola). - Good surveillance and national health response measures are in place.
 Temporary localised arthropod control measures during epidemics, in high density urbanised areas, can play an important but transient role in reducing the impact on humans and animals of emerging arboviruses. - Measures instigated by the local Blood Service in response to an outbreak are stopped (e.g. use of PI for platelets, cessation of blood collection, NAT testing); Blood Services and their regulators therefore consider the blood supply safe. - If the vector is absent.
-In many European countries most species of mosquito are unable to over-winter hence then end of the mosquito season corresponds to the end of the outbreak in that region.
+In many European countries most species of mosquito are unable to over-winter hence then end of the mosquito season corresponds to the end of the outbreak in that region. - In such areas where transmission has been interrupted but the potential for future transmission remains and the WHO, ECDC etc. are silent on whether an outbreak has ended, an appropriate approach for UK Blood Services to remove a GDRI risk entry from such an area/country would be lack of new locally acquired cases for one year after the last locally acquired case was identified, and no cases identified in travellers.